 Near Linville in Avery County, North Carolina — The American South (South Atlantic)

 Location.
-36° 3.733′ N, 81° 53.295′ W. Marker is near Linville, North Carolina, in Avery County.
-Marker is on Hospital Drive half a mile south of Newland Highway (North Carolina Highway 181), on the left when traveling south.
-The marker is on the grounds of Cannon Memorial Hospital.
-Touch for map.
-Marker is at or near this postal address: 434 Hospital Drive, Newland NC 28657, United States of America.
+36° 5.449′ N, 81° 48.847′ W. Marker is near Linville, North Carolina, in Avery County.
+Marker can be reached from Blue Ridge Parkway (at milepost 304.4), one mile north of Blowing Rock Highway Touch for map.
+Marker is in this post office area: Linville NC 28646, United States of America.
 Touch for directions.

 More.
-Search the internet for A Woman of War.
+Search the internet for Linn Cove Viaduct.